WorldBank-Transport/ram-backend/README.md

 When using the application locally [Minio](https://minio.io/) is used as cloud storage to simulate S3.
 It's interface will be available at `http://localhost:9000`.

 ### Setup
 Both the database and the local storage need some setup.
+Before running the setup add the appropriate values to the config files.
+(See section below)
 ```
 npm run setup
 ```